+48 22 490 20 44 Help for foreigners living in Poland

 A foreigner who intends to perform or continue work in a profession requiring high qualifications in Poland may apply for this type of permit.

-Applying for the so-called Blue Card requires the foreigner to complete higher education or to have at least 5 years of professional experience at a level comparable to the level of qualifications obtained because of graduating from a higher education unit, as necessary for the job.
+• to have at least 5 years of professional experience at a level comparable to the level of qualifications obtained as a result of graduating from a higher education unit, as necessary for the job.

 REQUIRED DOCUMENTS